The Pinnacle Guide 2026: The World's Best Pinned Bars

 Milan, Italy

-A former textile warehouse in central Milan reimagined as a cocktail bar, bistro, and fine-dining space, Moebius Milano ranked 38th at the World's 50 Best Bars in 2024 and 9th in the Top 500 Bars list in 2025.
-The drinks programme draws on culinary technique, the ground floor runs globally influenced small plates, and the first-floor Moebius Sperimentale operates as a glass-enclosed Michelin-starred restaurant.
+A former textile warehouse in central Milan reimagined as a cocktail bar, bistro, fine-dining space, Moebius Milano ranked 38th at the World's 50 Best Bars in 2024 and 9th in the Top 500 Bars list in 2025.
+The drinks programme draws on culinary technique, the ground floor runs globally influenced small plates, the first-floor Moebius Sperimentale operates as a glass-enclosed Michelin-starred restaurant.
 It resists easy categorisation, which is precisely the point.

 Copper Spoon